stevekrouse/stevekrouse.github.io/life-plan.md

 1. Helping people is meaningful.
 Even if they will die.
 Even if the human race ends.
 Helping people is meaningful because people construct meaning, and helping a meaning constructor is meaningful, almost by definition.

 2. Saving the world is fun.
 Elon Musk is literally -- no joke, you can look this up -- the real-life inspiration for Robert Downey Jr's Tony Stark, Iron Man, and leader of the Avengers.
-If you could wake up every morning and put on a figurative superhero custom, down to the figurative cape, why wouldn't you?
+If you could wake up every morning and put on a figurative superhero costume, down to the figurative cape, why wouldn't you?
 As my wise friend Docks says, "Until you wake up every morning pissing blood, ready to kick down doors, you're not doing it right.
 The world needs you."

 ## The most good you can do